-PLACEMENT SERVICES
+CAREER DEVELOPMENT AND PLACEMENT SERVICES

-Placement Services, which includes the Career Information Center and the Student Employment Office, provides assistance to students and alumni planning careers and seeking jobs in business, industry, government, social services, and education.
+Career Development and Placement Services, which includes the Career Information Center and the Student Employment Office, provides assistance to students and alumni planning careers and seeking jobs in business, industry, government, social services and education.

 Staff in the main office place major emphasis on providing information and assistance to students preparing to enter the job market after graduation.
 In addition to providing individual career advising, the staff offers special workshops to help students in areas such as resume writing, interviewing, and conducting job campaigns.
 Written materials on all aspects of the job search are distributed and professional directories are available for reference.
 Many career information programs are also presented to campus clubs and special groups each year.

-The staff regularly compiles vacancy listings of current local and national job openings, announces interviewing opportunities with visiting employers, and schedules on-campus interviews for students with employers.
-Credential referral services are maintained for students actively seeking employment.
+The staff regularly compiles vacancy listings of current local and national job openings, announces interviewing opportunities with visiting employers, schedules on-campus interviews for students with employers, and conducts campus workshops on topics related to employment.